srikara202/Cricket-T20-Score-Predictor-MLOps/README.md

 ## Why This Project?

-As a data scientist, I wanted to build something that goes beyond just training a model in a Jupyter notebook.
+As a learner of data science, I wanted to build something that goes beyond just training a model in a Jupyter notebook.
 This project demonstrates the entire machine learning lifecycle - from data ingestion to production monitoring.
 I chose cricket T20 score prediction because it provides an interesting real-world dataset, but the MLOps architecture could easily be adapted for any Machine Learning problem.

 Project is hosted at [http://144.126.254.108:5000/](http://144.126.254.108:5000/)